thephpleague/url/4.0/components/path.md

 ### The basename extension

-If you are only interested in getting the basename extension, you can directly call the `Path::getBasename` method, this method takes no argument.
+If you are only interested in getting the basename extension, you can directly call the `Path::getExtension` method, this method takes no argument.
 The method return the trailign segment extension as a string if present or an empty string.
 The leading `.` delimiter is removed from the method output.

 ~~~php
 use League\Url\Path;